This post may include affiliate links. Thank you for your support.

 Overhead photo of honey, mustard, brown sugar, mayonnaise, and seasonings organized into individual bowls on a kitchen counter.

-Ingredients for honey mustard sauce
+Ingredients for homemade honey mustard

-• Yellow Mustard – I love the tang of bright yellow mustard.
+• Yellow Mustard.
+I love the tang of bright yellow mustard.
 If you prefer, swap in more dijon or make your own using some dried mustard powder.

 How to make honey mustard

-• Optional, chill: Cover the bowl with plastic wrap and transfer to the refrigerator.
+2. Adjust to taste: Taste the sauce and adjust for seasoning, adding more sugar or honey for sweetness and more vinegar for tang.
+Optional, chill: Cover the bowl with plastic wrap and transfer to the refrigerator.
 Allow the dressing to chill for at least 30 minutes so the flavors can marry.
+Then, taste and adjust the dressing again.

 3. Use or Store: Use your honey dijon mustard as a dip, dressing, sauce or spread!
 Or store your homemade honey mustard for up to 2 weeks in the fridge.